ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 It may sound minor, but the constant cognitive friction of going, "*Okay, there's the dash, tap tap tap, and now there's the open parenthesis, and... no, backspace, now here's the... fuck, that's not it either, THERE's the open parenthesis... tap, tap, tap... now we need an underscore... ope, wrong layer, here's the underscore*" takes its toll.
 All those little micro-interruptions are murder on your flow state.
 When you're deep in a coding problem or trying to articulate a complex idea, the last thing you want is to be derailed by figuring out where the fuck you put `F12`.

-While, by the end, I was quite fast with several symbols—being `-, _, !, =` mostly—the rest presented a constant mental load with frequent misfires.
+While, by the end, I was quite fast with a few symbols—being `-, _, !` mostly—the rest presented a constant mental load with frequent misfires.
 It wasn't until I switched back to my 60%s that I realized just how exhausting that was: the feeling of simply hitting number and symbol keys without a second thought was remarkably freeing.

 ### It's Cheap (and That's Okay)
 Let's be clear: the Planck is an entry-level board, and at $99 for the base kit, the price is fair.
 It wouldn't have made any sense for me to drop $500 on a keyboard intended as an educational detour.
 I needed a tool for a temporary job, and for that, the Planck was a great choice.
 It delivered a decent typing experience for my "internship" without breaking the bank.